alfamirio/markdown-viewer/README.md

 # Markdown Viewer & Editor

-A minimalist, real-time Markdown editor and viewer packed into a single HTML file.
+A minimalist, real-time Markdown editor and viewer.
 Designed with a sleek dark interface, optimized to be fast, lightweight, and completely autonomous — no backend required.

 ## Core features